jpierik/BudgieApp3/README.md

 3) In the shell use the command: git clone https://github.com/jpierik/BudgieApp.git Make sure you are currently in the folder in the shell that you want this to be cloned too

-4) the current working branch is BudgieApp
+4) the current working branch is budgieBranch

 5) If you do any work on this please commit often.